 3. ROYAL CANIN Labrador Retriever 5+ Mature Dry Dog Food

-- Adapted calorie and protein levels help maintain weight and muscle
+- Adapted calorie and protein content aids in weight and muscle management

 4. Blue Buffalo Chicken & Brown Rice Dry Dog Food

-- LifeSource Bits blend antioxidants, vitamins, and minerals for immune health
+- LifeSource Bits provide antioxidants and vitamins for immune support

 - Natural ingredients